Lease Agreements – By State

 Step 2 – Describe the Premises

-Step 3 – Define the Terms of the Lease
+Step 3 – Define the Lease Term

 The “term” is the length of time a tenant will rent the residential property.
 A standard agreement should detail when the lease term begins and ends.
+Furthermore, a lease can either be fixed-term or month-to-month:

 - A fixed-term lease means the agreement is set for a predetermined or fixed period.
 It expires on the end date listed in the agreement (usually up to six months, one year, or two years from the start date).

 - A month-to-month lease means the agreement lasts one month with no defined end date.
-It continues monthly until either the landlord or tenant terminates the agreement.
+It continues monthly until either the landlord or the tenant terminates the agreement.

-Step 4 – Set How Much Rent the Tenant Will Pay
+Step 4 – Set Rent Payment Details

+An agreement must explicitly list the monthly rental amount and outline the consequences of late rent.
 The landlord decides how much to charge for rent, but the cost is usually comparable to other properties in the same area.

 In addition, standard rent control laws may limit the amount you can charge for rent.
 Check your local rent control ordinance to ensure your lease complies with those regulations.